rsnotivoli/reddPrec/README.md

 * Now you can set the number of neighbours to use in QC
 * New dependencies: *hydroGOF* (for scores calculation); *multiApply* (parallelization); *future* (multicore)
 * Already not depending on *snowfall*
+* Changed distance calculation to work with coordinates in degrees
+* Now gridPcp() saves gridded dataset in a .RData file

 **0.4 - 2017-10**
 * Improved the speed in gapFilling function